Boost your Cuppa Joe with these Coffee Alternatives

 To make coffee supplies last longer, Louisianians started bulking it up with roasted chicory root; in some cases, beet and acorns were also used.
 Traditionally, chicory root has been used to treat jaundice, liver enlargement, gout and rheumatism.

-If you’ve ever tried chicory or endive, you’ll be familiar with the bitter taste.
+If you’ve ever tried chicory or endive, you’ll be familiar with the slightly bitter, liquorice-like taste.
 Chicory mainly consists of prebiotic fibre inulin which feeds microflora and promotes gut health, but some may struggle to digest this high FODMAP food.
 It also purportedly assists with managing blood sugar levels due to the inulin present.
 While roasted chicory smells similar to coffee, the taste is closer to a watered-down version of coffee – a healthy compromise nonetheless.

 Get your fix of chicory root in your coffee with Anthony’s Instant Chicory Root